Latest posts by Hans Blokland (see all)

 How would you describe our present condition?
 How are we doing?

-To what extent are experiences of happiness culturally determined?
+To what extent are experiences of happiness and loneliness culturally determined?

 Contrary to what cultural relativists would like to believe, people have an awful lot in common.
 Therefore, the conditions of their well-being show great similarity worldwide.
 For example, cross-cultural research generally indicates that satisfaction with family life and with one’s relationships with friends are among the most important explanations of happiness and the absence of depression.
 They are more important than satisfaction with living standards, work, religious life, or “the pleasure one has”.
 Particularly having a depression – I am not talking about a dejected mood – is not a purely cultural product.
 There is a great cross-cultural agreement among psychologists about the criteria for it.
 It includes prolonged and concurrent symptoms such as loss or excess of appetite, insomnia, chronic fatigue, loss of sexual desire, feelings of inadequacy or guilt, lack of concentration, indecision, and recurring thoughts of death or suicide.
 Research shows that in all developed market democracies, clinical depression is increasing in numbers and frequency, especially among the young.
 In some countries, people born after 1955 are three times more likely to have a depression in their life than their grandparents.
 We could now speak of an epidemic.